dimdano/dimdano/README.md

 - Hi 👋, I am Dimitrios Danopoulos
-- I’m interested in optimization of neural networks for hardware accelerators
+- I’m interested in optimization of AI algorithms, such as neural networks, for hardware accelerators.

 <!---